Jaffer-sadiq/GitHub-Actions/Labfiles/Integrating-with-Azure-DevOps.md

      ![](../media/env51.png)

-   - Click on the **Azure DevOps** icon to navigate back to home page and follow step 1 again.
+   - Click on the **Azure DevOps** icon to navigate back to home page and now you can able to select **Public** option and click on save project.

      ![](../media/env52.png)